hamavid/hamavid/src/hannah/blog/curtains.md

 <a name="dimensions"></a>
 #### *DIMENSIONS*
 This section is a convoluted algebra problem that describes how the pieces should be proportioned to each other, based on the size of the real window you want to cover, and on how open/closed you want the curtain-window to look.
-Rule of thumb: make everything a little wide, since a ripply closed curtain is better than a closed curtain without full window coverage (as the saying goes).
-Seams are 1/2".
+Rule of thumb: make everything a little wide, since a ripply closed curtain is better than a closed curtain without full window coverage (as the saying goes). <strong><em>Units are inches, seams are 1/2".</em></strong>

 1. Measure your window.
 	- *x* = The width between outer edges of the outer frame (ie just before the wall).